-The Heart of the Earth Center, Yakni i Chukash, provides a platform through which Indigenous Knowledge can reach out to people everywhere, including those who live in urban areas.
+The Heart of the Earth Center, Yakni i Chukash, provides a platform through which Indigenous Knowledge can emerge from the reciprocal relationship between the Land and Indigenous people of many different nations.

 “Heart of the Earth” refers to the very real power of the Land.
 The heart of the earth is the source of music, story, dream, justice, ritual, and life.
-In this part of the world, the phrase is doubly meaningful because the Black Hills are considered the heart or source of all life and of the earth itself.
+In the northern Nebraska panhandle the phrase is doubly meaningful because the nearby Black Hills are considered the heart or source of all life and of the earth itself.
 Pine Ridge, the prominent land feature where we live, mirrors the southern and eastern edge of the Black Hills at a distance of 60 to 80 miles out.
 The name Heart of the Earth Center points to the Black Hills and the power of the Land that moves through Indigenous Knowledge.

 Yakni i Chukash means “Heart of the Earth” in Choctaw, as translated by Choctaw language program Elder Dora Wickson.
 The underlined “u” represents a nasal tone on that vowel; you can hear the phrase pronounced by Tapestry founder Dawn Hill Adams if you click this link.
 The phrase does not refer specifically to the Black Hills, which has a name of its own in the languages of those who knew it first: Arapaho, Cheyenne, and Lakota.
 Instead, the phrase expresses the way that all Indigenous people understand the power of the Land’s living heart.

 The image that represents Yakni i Chukash, Heart of the Earth Center, is based on the Circle that’s so important to so many Indigenous people.
-The Circle itself is the Land, marked by the four cardinal directions and the movement of sun and seasons.
+The Circle itself is the Land, marked by the four cardinal directions and the clockwise or sunwise movement of sun and seasons.
+The images in each quadrant carry the colors in a counter-clockwise direction to honor the dancing ways of Choctaw tradition.
 The Circle connects Yakni i Chukash to the way Tapestry models different ways of knowing and learning to help people understand and experience the processes of Indigenous Knowledge.
 Scroll down past the logo to learn what the image in each quadrant represents.

 The circle itself is bounded by a hoop made of cottonwood, a sacred tree that marks water courses, gives people its limbs for firewood, gives its bark to horses and other animals for winter food, and sings the song of life-giving rain with its rattling leaves.